muskenum/dipterv/README.md

 # Diplomatervezés 2019/20

 A platform mappa a platformot, a panzerkampf a játékot tartalmazza.
+A fejlesztéshez WebStorm-ot használok.